voidpls/sffdb-v2/README.md

-# Discord Bot for Querying the SFF Google Sheets
+# Discord Bot for Querying the SFF Google Sheet